Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-REVOMUSIC/TASKS.md

 ***
 ### Managers
 * ONET-SOC code and title: 11-1021.00 - General and Operations Managers
+***
 * 5 most important tasks they carry out (provide the importance score, in Details):
+* 77 - Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.
+* 76 - Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
+* 75 - Direct administrative activities directly related to making products or providing services.
+* 74 - Prepare staff work schedules and assign specific duties.
+* 72 - Monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits.
+***
 * Is this job routine?
-Your judgment (0-10):
+Your judgment (0-10): 4
 * Is this job cognitive?
-Your judgment (0-10):
+Your judgment (0-10): 8
+***
 * 5 most important skills they require to possess (provide the importance score, in Details):
+* 75 - Active Listening
+* 75 - Coordination
+* 75 - Monitoring
+* 75 - Social Perceptiveness
+* 75 - Speaking
+***
 * 5 technology skills:
+* Customer relationship management CRM software
+* Data base user interface and query software
+* Enterprise resource planning ERP software
+* Operating system software
+* Project management software
+***
 * Education:
+* 29 - Bachelor's degree,
+* 19 - Some college, no degree
+* 15 - High school diploma or equivalent
+***
 * Wages: $48.45 hourly, $100,780 annual
-* Top industry: Retail Trade and Professional, Scientific, and Technical Services
+* Top industry:Retail Trade.
+Professional, Scientific, and Technical Services
 ### Engineers
 * ONET-SOC code and title: 17-2112.00 - Industrial Engineers
 * 5 most important tasks they carry out (provide the importance score, in Details):